oroinc/documentation/user/back-office/products/products/manage/view.rst

   - **Manage Visibility** — Click this button to configure the product's visibility at different levels (customer, customer group, region).
 See the :ref:`Manage a Product's Visibility <products--product-visibility>` action description.
   - **Manage Inventory** — Click this button to configure how many product units are available in each warehouse.
 See the :ref:`Manage Inventory <doc--products--actions--manage-inventory>` action description.
   - **Add Attachment** — Click this button to attach a file to this product.
-In the popup dialog, choose the file to attach.
-You can also add a comment or change the owner, if required.
+In the pop-up dialog, choose the file to attach.
+You can also add a comment or change the owner if required.
 Save it.
   - **Add Note** — Click this button to make a note related to this product.
-In the popup dialog, enter the required text.
+In the pop-up dialog, enter the required text.
 Use the rich-text editor (if enabled) to format your message.
-You can also attach a file to your note and define additional context for it.
+You can also attach a file to your note and define the additional context for it.
 Click **Add**.

 In the next row, you can check which user is responsible for the product (owns it).
 Click the owner name to open the profile of the corresponding user.
-Enclosed in parentheses, there is the name of the organization that the owner belongs too.
+Enclosed in parentheses is the name of the organization to which the owner belongs.
 Click the **Change History** link to see who, how, and when modified the product.